Kemal-Wuzhi/my-movie-list/README.md

 ### Favorite List
 In index page, press the `+` button on the movie to keep it into favorite list.
-You can checkout the favorite list in `favorite.html` press `x` to remove it from favorite list
+You can checkout the favorite list in `favorite.html` press `x` to remove it from favorite list# my-movie-list